qwertie/ungglish/index.md

 ### Simplified pronoun system ###

 Ungglish's pronoun table balances similarity to English against simplicity.
-Therefore, most common pronouns sound the same in Ungglish as English, while less common ones have been changed to fit a pattern.
-In particular, "I", "me", "you", "it", "he", "she", and "they" all sound the same.
+Therefore, the most common pronouns sound the same in Ungglish as English, while less common ones have been changed to fit a pattern.
+Notably, "I", "me", "my", "you", "it", "he", "she", and "they" all sound the same.

 | English     | Subject | Object     | Possessive |
 |-------------|---------|------------|------------|